wodanaz/adaptiPhy/README.md

 # AdaptiPhy: Implementation with snakemake

 This code updates the existing AdaptiPhy 2.0 pipeline to run using snakemake, allowing the user to plug in data at the beginning of the pipeline & performing the intervening steps automatically.
+We have deprecated the original version and has been moved into a new directory named 'deprecated'.

 ## Installing the AdaptiPhy pipeline to run with snakemake ##